spree/spree-guides/content/v2.2/integration/overview.md

 ## Message Flow

-The hub uses a dual-queue configuration to handle the processing of messages, each received message can be fanned out to one ore more [Integrations](/integration/terminology.html#integrations) by way of [Mappings](/integration/terminology.html#mappings).
+The hub uses a dual-queue configuration to handle the processing of messages, each received message can be fanned out to one or more <%= link_to "endpoints", "integration/terminology", "integrations" %> by way of <%= link_to "mappings", "integration/terminology", "mappings" %>.

 ![Message Flow](/images/integration/message_flow.gif)